 Here are some specific reasons to act honorably:

-- Reliability.
+- Be reliable.
 When others know they can rely on you, people are more willing to trust you with keeping your word.
 You’re more likely to be invited to social events, and at work, you’re more likely to be considered for a promotion.

 - Be on time.
 Being chronically late wastes other people's time and gives them the impression you don't value them or their time.

-- Trust.
+- Build trust.
 Honorable people can be trusted in every way.
 When someone tells you a secret, it’s important to maintain that trust by not sharing the information with others.

-- Personal pride.
+- Maintain your personal pride.
 Anyone who consistently acts in a dishonorable manner eventually loses personal pride.

-- Influence.
+- Be deserving of influence.
 Honorable people have more influence in both their social lives and at the workplace.
 When they talk, people listen.

 How to Be Honorable